quii/learn-go-with-tests/integers.md

 --- PASS: ExampleAdd (0.00s)
 ```

 Please note that the example function will not be executed if you remove the comment `// Output: 6`.
 Although the function will be compiled, it won't be executed.
+The `// Output:` comment embedded within an Example function is a special type of comment and deviation from the syntax will act as if the Output comment has been removed.

 By adding this code the example will appear in the documentation inside `godoc`, making your code even more accessible.